YahooArchive/mojito/docs/dev_guide/faq/index.rst

     From the client, you Mojito application should lazy load assets as often as possible.
     For example, the `YUI ImageLoader Utility <http://yuilibrary.com/yui/docs/imageloader/>`_ can be used to help you lazy load images.
-You can even lazy load an mojit from the client using the `LazyLoadMojit <../topics/mojito_framework_mojits.html#lazyloadmojit>`_.
+You can even lazy load a mojit from the client using the `LazyLoadMojit <../topics/mojito_framework_mojits.html#lazyloadmojit>`_.